 The adjusted operating income metric, as defined in the Annual Incentive Plan, measures the degree by which actual adjusted operating income performance achieves, exceeds or falls short of baseline adjusted operating income.
 Actual adjusted operating income is defined as earnings before interest, taxes, depreciation and amortization less depreciation, plus other expense, adjusted for non-recurring expenses, as approved by the Compensation Committee.
 Baseline adjusted operating income is set annually by the Compensation Committee.
-For 2019, if actual adjusted operating income fell below 50% of baseline adjusted operating income, no adjusted operating income bonus would be earned.
-If actual adjusted operating income fell between 50% and 100% of baseline adjusted operating income, adjusted operating income bonus would be reduced linearly for each 1% reduction in actual adjusted operating income below baseline adjusted operating income exceeded baseline adjusted operating income, adjusted operating income bonus would be increased linearly by 1.4% for each 1% increase in actual adjusted operating income above baseline adjusted operating income.
+For 2023, if actual adjusted operating income fell below 50% of baseline adjusted operating income, no adjusted operating income bonus would be earned.
+If actual adjusted operating income fell between 50% and 100% of baseline adjusted operating income, adjusted operating income below baseline adjusted operating income.
+If actual adjusted operating income below baseline adjusted operating income.
+If actual adjusted operating income bonus would be increased linearly for each 1% increase in actual adjusted operating income above baseline adjusted operating income.

-For 2019, the Compensation Committee set the baseline adjusted operating income targets under the Annual Incentive Plan based on historical trends and assumptions recommended by management.
-Specifically, in setting the 2019 baseline targets, we assumed average snowfall, increasing truck sales and a slight improvement in overall economic conditions.
-For 2019, the baseline adjusted operating income targets and actual adjusted operating income (calculated according to the Annual Incentive Plan) were as follows:
+For 2023, the Compensation Committee set the baseline adjusted operating income targets under the Annual Incentive Plan based on historical trends and assumptions recommended by management.
+Specifically, in setting the 2023 baseline targets, we assumed average snowfall, increasing truck sales and a slight improvement in overall economic conditions.
+For 2023, the baseline adjusted operating income targets and actual adjusted operating income (calculated according to the Annual Incentive Plan as described below) were as follows: